 What has travel meant to my education?
 It has meant the world.

 Suddenly, I was surrounded by other teens who were living a very different lifestyle from my own.
 I’d just spent the past year cycling Europe and Northern Africa, sharing a tent with my three younger brothers, and experiencing life completely unplugged.
-I’d never owned my own computer, let alone my own phone.
+I’d never owned my own private computer, let alone my own phone.
 The girls around me were only a year or two older, but had bought into the stereotypical Western teen culture in a way I had never experienced elsewhere.
-They wore crop tops and tight jeans, had boobs where I did not, texted their boyfriends, talked about their many sexual encounters and joked about how they hid it from their parents.
+Their clothes made them look a solid 6 years older, many had boobs where I did not, and most conversations led to their sexual encounters and jokes about how they hid it from their parents.
 I was the odd one.
 The girls would tease me about my virginity (at thirteen!) and try to hook me up with guys.
 Every time I refused, I became more and more of an outcast.
 Coming “home” was the first time I’d experienced pressure to fit in.

 What about friends and being normal?

 Travel opened my eyes to this issue, and showed me that there’s far more out there for teens than they’re told.
 There’s more to being a successful young adult than wearing trendy clothes, going to all the best parties with your girlfriends, flirting the summer away, and having the best furtive sex.
 Spending my teen years traveling internationally has given me the freedom to break free of peer pressure and modern expectations, and move on to start college at sixteen, work as a freelance writer and teacher, and speak out about teen travel and education.